dc-js/dc.js/web/docs/api-1.7.0-dev.md

 Set the domain by determining the min and max values as retrived by `.colorAccessor` over the chart's dataset.

 #### .getColor(d [, i])
 Get the color for the datum d and counter i.
-This is used internaly by charts to retreive a color.
+This is used internaly by charts to retrieve a color.

 ## <a name="stackable-chart" href="#stackable-chart">#</a> Stackable Chart [Abstract]
 Stackable chart is an abstract chart introduced to provide cross-chart support of stackability.
 Concrete implementation of